MichaelHDesigns/Hodl-Cash/src/leveldb/doc/impl.md

 Solution 2: We might want to decrease write rate artificially when the number of level-0 files goes up.

-Solution 3: We work on reducing the cost of very wide merges.
+Solution 3: We work on reducing the cost of very wide hodlcashs.
 Perhaps most of the level-0 files will have their blocks sitting uncompressed in the cache and we will only need to worry about the O(N) complexity in the merging iterator.